captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Do you like it?
 ---
 ## MRS. VAN BUREN:
 I confess, I almost do.
+---
 It's a bit naughty.
-(Giggles.)
-Ye s , 1 might even wear it beneath my gown tonight.
-Do you think anyone will notice? k is the annual Gardenia Ball, quite the event of the season.
 ---
+[Giggles.]
+---
+Yes , I might even wear it beneath my gown tonight.
+---
+Do you think anyone will notice?
+---
+It is the annual Gardenia Ball,
+---
+quite the event of the season.
+---
 ## ESTHER:
 So I hear.
 ---
 ## MRS. VAN BUREN:
 And do you know what that means?
+---
+They'll all be there,
+---
+parading their good fortune.
+---
+and I'll have to smile, be polite,
+---
+because I'm known for that,
+---
-(A moment.)
-They'll all be there, parading their good fortune.
-I'll have to smile, be polite, because rm known for that, but I will dread every last minute, every bit of forced conversation with the Livingstons and the Babcocks.
+but I will dread every last minute,
+---
+every bit of forced conversation
+---
+with the Livingstons and the Babcocks.
+---
 They want to know.
+---
 All of them do.
+---
 "When are you going to have a child, Evangeline?"
+---
+And my answer is always the same,
+---
-And my answer is always the same, "Why we're working on k, dear, speak to Harold."
+"Why we're working on it, dear, speak to Harold."
-12
+---
 And dear Harry will be in a sour mood for a week.
+---
 You probably don't even know what I'm talking about.
+---
 Have you children?
 ---
 ## ESTHER:
 No, Mrs. Van Buren.
+---
 I ain't been married.
 ---
 ## MRS. VAN BUREN:
-Never?
+Really?
+---
 May I tell you something?
 ---
 ## ESTHER:
 Yes.
 If you like.
 ---
 ## MRS. VAN BUREN:
-I've *given him no children.
-(Whispered.)
+I've given him no children.
+---
 I'm afraid I can't.
+---
 It's not for the lack of trying.
+---
+One takes these things for granted,
+---
-One takes these things for granted, you assume when it comes time that it will happen, and when it doesn't who is to blame?
-They think it's vanity that's kept me childless, I've heard the women whispering.
+you assume when it comes time that it will happen,
+---
+and when it doesn't who is to blame?
+---
+They think it's vanity that's
+kept me childless,
+---
+I've heard the women whispering.
+---
 If only I were that vain.
+---
 But it's like he's given up.
 ---
 ## ESTHER:
 But, you're so beautiful.